- ABOUT SPO

-THE FOUNDATION
+- THE FOUNDATION

-	For the past 71 years, the Seoul Philharmonic Orchestra (SPO) has played a central role in enriching the cultural lives of Korea's citizens.
+For the past 73 years, the Seoul Philharmonic Orchestra (SPO) has played a central role in enriching the cultural lives of Korea's citizens.
 In 2005, under the leadership of the former music director Maestro Myung-Whun Chung, the orchestra was reborn, setting a new standard for orchestral music in Korea.
-With distinguished guest conductors, soloists and the Grawemeyer award-winning Composer-in-Residence Unsuk Chin, the SPO continues to take the initiative in shaping the Korean classical music scene.
+With Thierry Fischer, the Principal Guest Conductor, Markus Stenz, and the world-renowned guest conductors and soloists, the SPO continues to take the initiative in shaping the Korean classical music scene.

 The SPO has extended its scope to an international scale starting in 2007 with Thailand and the New York-based U.N.
 Headquarters for the 62nd United Nations Day Concert.
 In 2010, the orchestra embarked on its first overseas tour to nine cities in Italy, Germany, Czech Republic and Russia.
 This followed the orchestra's European festival tour in 2011 which included the world-famous Edinburgh International Festival.
 In 2012, the orchestra won standing ovations and wide acclaim for its North American tour, including their performance at the world renowned Walt Disney Concert Hall in Los Angeles.
 In 2013, SPO performed a meaningful concert at the National Center for the Performing Arts in Beijing to celebrate the 20th Anniversary of Seoul-Beijing sister cities relationship.
 In August 2014, the SPO toured to the Turku Music Festival, the Grafenegg Festival, the Merano Music Festival, and to the BBC Proms in Europe where the orchestra received rave reviews from critics and audiences alike.
 The influential UK newspaper, The Daily Telegraph, gave the orchestra’s performance at the BBC Proms its highest rating of five stars, describing it as “beautifully paced and deeply moving.”

 Meanwhile, apart from traditional concert hall venues, the SPO performs a wide range of public concerts and is deeply involved in the everyday lives of Seoul citizens.
-Large-scale outdoor concerts such as the Neighborhood Concerts in hospitals, prisons, local community centers and other diverse places, the Children’s Day Celebration Concert at the Seoul Children’s Grand Park, and the Riverside Concert at the side of the Hangang River, and Korea’s National Liberation Day Concert are all greatly loved by people from all walks of life in the bustling metropolis.
+Large-scale outdoor concerts such as the Neighborhood Concerts in hospitals, prisons, local community centers and other diverse places, the Riverside Concert at the side of the Hangang River, and Korea’s National Liberation Day Concert are all greatly loved by people from all walks of life in the bustling metropolis.